Connecting resistors in series does a few things.

 Power sharing – Heat generation/dissipation

-The diagram above shows how two series 100Ω resistors with 5 volts across them (2.5V each) will pass the same current as a 200Ω resistor with 5V across it .
+The diagram in the last section above shows how two series 100Ω resistors with 5 volts across them (2.5V each) will both pass the same amount of current (0.025A or 25mA) as a 200Ω resistor with 5V across it .
 The wattage of each component is the voltage across it times the current through it.

 - Light Emitting Diodes – Indicator LEDs